fsalomon/ring2sip/README.md

 # Why?
 The Ring App works fine for families, but not for businesses:
-- Not another app at the workplace!
+- Not another App at the workplace!
 - Ring doesn't support SSO.
 I don't want to manually maintain a walled-off user database.
 - Off-duty staff shouldn't be bothered with Ring Alerts.
 - My PBX has so many features that can be useful for a Doorbell as well: routing/hunt groups, time-based announcements and more.